Common depression treatments include psychotherapy and antidepressant medication.

 Vomiting

 Getting adequate sleep may be helpful in managing episodes of depression.
-Studies have shown that individuals who improved their sleep quality experienced a significant reduction in depression symptoms, positively affecting their daily life.
+Studies have shown that individuals who improved their sleep quality experienced a significant reduction in depression symptoms, positively affecting their daily lives.
 Healthy sleep hygiene habits may include keeping a consistent sleep schedule, avoiding electronic devices before bed, and creating a comfortable resting environment.

 Social support in the form of assistance and emotional or physical comfort from friends and family may also have a positive impact on symptoms of depression.
 One study found that individuals with depression who received strong social support, such as from family members, were more likely to see improvements in their condition.
 Therefore, being able to depend on a strong network for support from others may be beneficial for mental well-being.